ciphercord/gophercord/README.md

->[!WARNING]
-> CipherCord is unfortunately put on a temporary hold until I receive confirmation from the Discord support team about recent concerns about having a public bot token.

 > [!CAUTION]
 > Anyone can interact with the CipherCord API.
 Please sanitize responses to avoid errors and possible hijacking attempts.